wp-plugins/awesome-filterable-portfolio/readme.txt

 <em>Use the Options page to customize your portfolio.</em>

 <h4>Support</h4>
 Please visit <a href="http://brinidesigner.com/wordpress-plugins/awesome-filterable-portfolio/?utm_source=AFP&utm_medium=AFP&utm_campaign=AFP">Awesome Filterable Portfolio page</a> for the complete documentation and a video tutorial on how to use it.
-If you have any questions please feel free to post to the forum or <a href="http://brinidesigner.com/say-hello/?utm_source=AFP&utm_medium=AFP&utm_campaign=AFP">contact me</a>
+If you have any questions please feel free to post to the <a href="http://wordpress.org/support/plugin/awesome-filterable-portfolio">forum</a> or <a href="http://brinidesigner.com/say-hello/?utm_source=AFP&utm_medium=AFP&utm_campaign=AFP">contact me</a>

 == Installation ==